Lackadaisy

+Summary

 Setting

 When prohibition grips the United States in 1920, Atlas May sets his eatery, the Little Daisy Café, as the front for a successful speakeasy called the Lackadaisy.
 Situated at the mouth of a network of limestone caves, the speakeasy can only be accessed from the Café by those showing a pin in the shape of a Clubs card suit.
 With easy access to illegal alcohol and a steady clientele, business burgeons, and the Lackadaisy becomes a premier establishment.

 In 1926, however, Atlas is mysteriously killed, and management of the Little Daisy and the Lackadaisy falls to his widow Mitzi.
 Patronage at the Lackadaisy gradually falls off, bringing it to the brink of collapse, with only a handful of its original crew remaining and doing their best to keep the business alive.
 There is a band that plays at the club, and one of the members is a rumrunner, which brings the characters into conflict with others who distill their own whiskey and moonshine.

 Characters

 Lackadaisy features a wide cast of characters, most of whom are workers for either Lackadaisy or Marigold, two rival alcohol smuggling rings.
 Characters employed by Lackadaisy include Roark "Rocky" Rickaby, a sporadic and cunning violinist who works for Lackadaisy as a bootlegger; Calvin "Freckle" McMurray, Rocky's cousin - a nervous, awkward and shy young man who is mentally unstable; Ivy Pepper, an energetic, cheerful worker at the Little Daisy Cafè who later develops a romantic relationship with Freckle; and Mitzi May, Atlas' widow who is in charge of the Lackadaisy speakeasy and tries everything in order to keep it alive.

 Marigold employees include Mordecai Heller, a cold and curt trigger-man for Marigold who formerly worked by the Lackadaisy speakeasy, and Serafine and Nicodème "Nico" Savoy, two siblings from New Orleans who work with Mordecai.

 Other significant characters include Viktor Vasko, the former partner of Mordecai, Asa Sweet, the ruler of the Marigold-gang, Atlas May, the founder of the Lackadaisy speakeasy who mysteriously died, Dorian "Zib" Zibowski, Sedgewick "Wick" Sable and Nina McMurray.